-Editor’s Note: Whether support PDU Set identification information in new RTP is pending to SA WG4 5G_RTP WI.

 NOTE 1: In above cases, it is assumed that the RTP/SRTP header and/or payload necessary for the identification of PDU Set Information is not encrypted.

+NOTE 2: Support of new RTP header extension for PDU Set identification depends on progress in SA4 5G_RTP WI.